getlynx/LynxElectrumBuilder/README.md

 The execute this script quick, use the following command:

-$ wget -O - -q https://raw.githubusercontent.com/getlynx/LynxElectrumBuilder/main/build.sh | bash -s electrum.mydomain.com
+$ wget -O - https://raw.githubusercontent.com/getlynx/LynxElectrumBuilder/main/build.sh | bash -s electrum.mydomain.com

 Many thanks to Mad Cat Mining (https://mcmpool.eu) for assistance with the recent updates to the Electrum installer portion of this build.
 This build script also uses the LynxCI script to complete the installation of Lynx.